Dollar General will pay workers to get the coronavirus vaccine

 Though the pandemic set off a wave of bankruptcies and shuttered stores, most of the biggest retail brands have raked in massive profits.
 A November report from watchdog Public Citizen found that the nation’s top 15 retailers — including Amazon, Walmart and Dollar General — collectively amassed an additional $14.6 billion in profits in fiscal 2020 compared with 2019, with most allowing hazard pay to expire and putting money into stock buybacks.

 In the same period, Dollar General said it made $38 million in pandemic-related investments, including bonuses and health and safety measures.
-It gave out $173 million in employee appreciation bonuses last year and began offering paid sick leave during the pandemic.
+The Goodlettsville, Tenn.-based company, which operates nearly 17,000 stores in 46 states, according to its website — gave out $173 million in employee appreciation bonuses last year and began offering paid sick leave during the pandemic.

-The Goodlettsville, Tenn.-based company operated nearly 17,000 stores in 46 states as of Oct.
-30, according to its website, with 70 percent of those locations in rural areas.
-Chief executive Todd Vasos told the Wall Street Journal that the company has a role to play in controlling the spread of the virus in these regions.

-“We believe as the vaccine continues to gain momentum that we’ve got to get it to rural America,” Vasos told the Journal.
+Chief executive Todd Vasos told the Wall Street Journal that Dollar General has a role to play in controlling the spread of the virus, particularly in rural areas where 70 percent of its stores are housed.
+“We believe as the vaccine continues to gain momentum that we’ve got to get it to rural America,” he said.

-Dollar General employees will not have to provide proof of vaccination, instead checking a box to verify that they received a dose.
-Although the company is encouraging employees to get the vaccine, it will not be required.
+Dollar General said employees will not have to provide proof of their vaccination, only notify the company that they had one.
+It also said it is encouraging inoculation, not requiring it.